Musicians from Marlboro at 50

 Over the years, the process for forming tour groups has evolved.
 By the end of the summer, Mr. Salomon said, “there is generally a consensus in the community about which pieces clicked in a special way.
-It’s from those works that the decision is made about which ensembles and works we will invite to go on tour.” (insert paragraph from above) The final choices – three ensembles are chosen to tour each season – is ultimately Ms. Uchida prerogative.
+It’s from those works that the decision is made about which ensembles and works we will invite to go on tour.”
+The final choices – three ensembles are chosen to tour each season – is ultimately Ms. Uchida’s prerogative.
 Once a work and its associated ensemble are selected, it is up to the ensemble’s senior player to find repertory to fill out the program, although that, too, is subject to Ms. Uchida’s approval.

 “Ultimately, yes, that’s true,” Ms. Uchida said when asked about her veto power.
 “But I am malleable.
 The key senior player in the touring group, let’s say he or she desperately wants to do something, and is convinced about it.
 I will usually give in.
 But on the other hand, there are works that I am happy to have the students perform at Marlboro, but would not want to air outside, and if someone wanted to include them on tour, I would put my foot down and say no. But almost everything is negotiable.”

 The festival’s artistic directors have typically not toured with Musicians from Marlboro, although in the early days, William Judd tried hard to persuade Rudolf Serkin to take part.
 “The conclusion we came to,” Mr. Salomon explained, “was that if Mr. Serkin joined the tours, presenters would focus on him, and would want to engage only the groups he played in.
 We felt that if the program was to succeed, it had to stand on its own feet.”
 Similarly, Mr. Serkin’s successors, Richard Goode and Mitsuko Uchida (who directed the festival jointly until 2013, when Mr. Goode stepped down), have not played on the tours.